Windsor Gardens

 AreaSearch assessment of residential development activity positions Windsor Gardens among the top 25% of areas assessed nationwide

 Windsor Gardens averaged approximately 164 new dwelling approvals annually over the past five financial years, totalling 823 homes.
-As of FY-26, 78 approvals have been recorded.
-On average, 1.8 people moved to the area each year for every dwelling built between FY-21 and FY-25, indicating balanced supply and demand with stable market conditions.
-New properties are constructed at an average expected cost value of $256,000.
+As of FY-26, 91 approvals have been recorded.
+On average, 1.8 people moved to the area per year for each dwelling built between FY-21 and FY-25, indicating a balanced supply and demand creating stable market conditions.
+New properties are constructed at an average expected cost of $256,000.

-This financial year has seen $28.8 million in commercial approvals, suggesting strong local business investment.
-Compared to Greater Adelaide, Windsor Gardens has 17.0% less building activity per person but ranks among the 73rd percentile nationally.
-New development consists of 89.0% detached houses and 11.0% attached dwellings, maintaining the area's suburban character with detached housing attracting space-seeking buyers.
+In FY-26, there have been $28.8 million in commercial approvals, suggesting robust local business investment.
+Compared to Greater Adelaide, Windsor Gardens has 17.0% less building activity per person but ranks among the 73rd percentile nationally when assessed areas are considered.
+New development consists of 89.0% detached houses and 11.0% attached dwellings, preserving Windsor Gardens' suburban nature with a focus on detached housing attracting space-seeking buyers.

-With around 179 people per approval, Windsor Gardens reflects a low-density area.
-According to AreaSearch's latest quarterly estimate, Windsor Gardens is projected to add 2,797 residents by 2041.
-At current development rates, new housing supply should comfortably meet demand, providing favourable conditions for buyers and potentially supporting population growth beyond current projections.
+With around 179 people per approval, Windsor Gardens reflects a developing area.
+According to the latest AreaSearch quarterly estimate, Windsor Gardens is projected to add 1,496 residents by 2041.
+At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development